RedPitaya/Documentation/appsFeatures/examples/generation/genRF-exm3.rst

 Description
 ***********

 This example shows how to program Red Pitaya to generate an analog signal on an external trigger.
 Red Pitaya will first wait for a trigger from an external source and start generating the desired signal right after the trigger condition is met.
-The same concept also works for continuous signal generation on external trigger Voltage and frequency ranges depend on the Red Pitaya model.
+The same concept also works for continuous signal generation on external trigger Voltage and frequency ranges depending on the Red Pitaya model.

 Required hardware